Eduart80/wine-api/README.md

 Type of it- red/white,
 year of production,
 city or place of production,
-  optional
+  optional :
-      to do are Images
+      to do are Images,
-      price
+      price,
       bottle quantity ( milliliter), auto entry date of adding this product to the server